firsttris/ccu-addon-mui/README.md

 It aims to solve challenges in bridging the gap between the old and the new.

 # Motivation

-Web based homematic user interfaces are outdated and sluggish.

-Numerous web-based solutions are mired in antiquated commonJS code, entangled in the callback chaos.
+Most web-based homematic solutions are outdated and mired in antiquated commonJS code, entangled in the callback chaos.

-Our aim is to craft a simple, yet fast, responsive Web UI as an add-on to your CCU3.
+Our aim is to craft a cutting edge, simple, yet fast, responsive Web UI as an add-on to your CCU3.

 # Technology Stack